 I've already reserved one to keep for our tree; these were truly a labor of love.

 Winter has arrived in such an imposing and unceremonious way: 70 degree highs dipped into freezing nights in only a matter of days.
 I guess I should start a knitting project or something?
-I also have no idea where my gloves are and need to find them.

 For the first time, all three of our dogs are on different diets, with Sunday and Fitzgerald needing specialized food for an albumin deficiency and heart issues respectively.
 Only Huxley can still eat the food and many of the treats we usually stock for all of them.
 It’s a sad reminder that our pets’ lives are unfairly short.
 I love them so much that sometimes just looking at one of them will choke me up, and I’m so grateful every day that they are part of the family.